“What happened to you wasn’t the work of any form, or spirit.”

 Quentin tries to figure out where this is going.
 “Did the report say anything about my mental condition?”

 “Well, mentally, you’re just fine,” Cyrus says, which sounds like they consulted a barometer.
 “You’re as well balanced as anyone I know.”
 This is not actually very reassuring.
-As Quentin is well aware, Cyrus’ social circle is composed entirely of knaves, ne’er-do-wells and high-strung lab techs.
+As Quentin is well aware, Cyrus’ social circle is composed entirely of knaves, ne’er-do-wells and lunatic lab techs.

 “Now, Cyrus,” Quentin complains, “a man does not have an attack for no reason at all.
 There’s got to be a cause!
 Either it’s got to be mental or physical.”

 “There’s also a third possibility,” Cyrus says.
 “Mentical!”

 No, he doesn’t say that, but I wish he had.
 His actual answer is even less convincing.

 “Now, the symptoms appear to me,” Cyrus waffles, “the way the attack came upon you so suddenly, the way it appeared without any reason whatsoever,” he continues, “without any warning, that this must have been caused by something.”